info201b-au2022/project-selmalink/docs/p01-proposal.md

 ### Abstract
 Our main question is how do political ideologies affect the containment and neutralization of the COVID-19 virus.
 This is an important question because discovering the effectiveness of political decisions to contain COVID-19 and how imperative it is to learn the effects it has had on the public population.
 To address this question, we will analyze state policies regarding COVID, public vaccine hesitancy, and death counts resulting from COVID.

-**Key Words**: COVID-19; political leaning; vaccine hesitancy; prevention measures; death count.
+**Keywords**: COVID-19; political leaning; vaccine hesitancy; prevention measures; death count.

 ### Introduction
 Covid 19 has been a prominent issue for the world in the last two years.
 With the total number of deaths reaching about 7 million worldwide, covid 19 has been characterized as one of the worst pandemics in modern human history.
 As it finally dwindles down in 2022, data regarding death counts, vaccine rates/hesitancy, etc. have been gathered in substantial numbers.
 For our project we aim to analyze how political views affect vaccine hesitancy, state policy regarding covid, and death counts.
 In the past few years, public health has increasingly become a divisive political issue despite its reliance on factual data collection and analysis.
 With our analysis, we hope to identify a correlation between political ideology, precautions taken, and covid outcomes.

 ### Problem domain
-**Project Framing**: Create data visualizations for each data set and use political affiliations as the factor that ties them all together.
+**Project Framing**: Create data visualizations for each dataset and use political affiliations as the factor that ties them all together.

 **Human Values**: Political beliefs and health/longevity.
 Political values/beliefs influence all the covid 19 outcomes the project analyzes.
 Political values usually originate from family, religion, location of residence, gender, etc. People with differing political values will take different actions regarding covid 19, which affects data outcomes.
 For example, according to the Pew research center, "republicans are more likely to see Covid 19 as a minor threat opposed to a severe threat” (Tyson, 2020) which will directly affect what actions are taken in order to combat covid 19.
 Health and longevity are also a prominent value.
 When prioritization of health is apparent, people will take further action in maintaining it.
-In the data sets we analyze what actions states/people took in order to maintain health.
+In the datasets we analyze what actions states/people took in order to maintain health.
 Value tensions regarding health may include differing opinions on how one should maintain health (ie: holistically, surgically, medication, etc.).

 **Direct/Indirect Stakeholders**:
 - _Direct_: healthcare professionals, US residents,